mfirlefyn/flightmare/README.md

-# Flightmare for Direct Learning of Home Vector Direction for Insect-inspired Robot Navigation
+# Flightmare: Direct Learning of Home Vector Direction for Insect-inspired Robot Navigation

 ![alt text](https://github.com/mfirlefyn/flightmare/blob/master/docs/scene_git.png "intro image")

 ## Clean Installation Instructions

-Taken from the original [Flightmare](https://flightmare.readthedocs.io/en/latest/) repository.
+Taken from the original [Flightmare](https://flightmare.readthedocs.io/en/latest/) documentation.

 This guide is meant for bearingnet (approach from paper) and Flightmare installation on a fresh Ubuntu 20.04 machine.
 It is not excluded that the installation procedure will work on a not-so-fresh machine.
 It may also work on other Ubuntu or Linux flavors.
 This is left for the reader.